dharmeshkakadia/jezifm.github.io/_posts/2018-08-13-2-years-with-emacs.md

 advantage to it.

 - Keyboard allows you to use all your 10 fingers
-- No input switching between mouse and keyboard (it slows you down believe me)
+- No input switching between mouse and keyboard (it slows you down, believe me)

-I am a photographer, I for know that auto-mode is almost only used on entry level cameras.
+I am a photographer, I know that auto-mode is almost only used on entry level cameras.
 This is the equivalent of mouse to computers.
 Mouse are created to lower the barrier on using computers.
 But as your proficiency increases you will want more than